 A poultice is a great option because the affected area gets direct contact with these natural remedies, allowing healing through immediate absorption through the skin and, ultimately, drawing out any infection.
 Additionally, the bottom of the feet is an area where the skin is able to more easily absorb the natural remedy you apply.

-If you have the flu, an onion poultice with ginger can be very effective.
-For sore, achy muscles or insect bites, you can make an epsom salt poultice.
-What’s great about a poultice compress is that you can apply it directly to the source of pain or inflammation, it’s completely natural, can provide benefits quickly, and it’s a great alternative when sitting in an herb-filled tub is not easily available.
-(1, 3, 4)
+What’s great about a poultice compress is that you can apply it directly to the source of pain or inflammation, and it’s completely natural and can provide benefits quickly.
+Additionally, it’s a great alternative when sitting in an herb-filled tub is not easily available.

 A poultice is great, but be aware of the ingredients before applying.
 If you have sensitivities to any of the ingredients, remove immediately.
 If heating a poultice, don’t apply it while it’s hot.
 Make sure it cools first so that you do not burn your skin.

-Try this DIY poultice remedy below, and start the healing.
+Try this DIY poultice remedy below, and help speed up the healing process.Print

-- 1 ounce freshly grated or chopped turmeric
+- 2 tablespoons freshly grated or chopped turmeric

 - 1/2 cup small raw sliced onion